 1. More affordable to buy

 The primary advantage of stick welding is the equipment cost.
-It is by far the most affordable welding machine to buy.
+It is by far the most affordable machine to buy.
 A stick welder is the simplest of all welding machines without advanced electrical features or complicated moving parts.

-A flux-cored welding machine includes a wire feeding mechanism, a more complex power supply, and a torch with many parts that adds to the total cost.
+A flux-cored machine includes a wire feeding mechanism, a more complex power supply, and a torch with many parts that adds to the total cost.

 2. Lower maintenance costs